-Students whose behaviors suggest use of alcohol, marijuana, drugs or medications (including those taken with valid prescriptions for legitimate medical purposes) which impair or limit the ability to practice nursing safely are subject to removal from the clinical area and possible dismissal from the School of Nursing.
-These issues are referred to the Recruitment, Admission and Progression (RAP) Committee.
+Students whose behaviors suggest use of or impairment from alcohol, marijuana, drugs or medications (including those taken with valid prescriptions for legitimate medical purposes) during clinical, class, or lab activity are subject to removal from that area and possible dismissal from the School of Nursing.
+These issues are referred to the Recruitment, Admission and Progression (RAP) Committee, and will result in a Performance/Progression Alert.
 For further information, refer to the university policy on alcohol/drug misuse: Alcohol Sanctions or Drug Sanctions.
 Additional sanctions may be imposed by the School of Nursing given patient safety considerations.